 4: Handlers are triggered by tasks and run once at the end of each play

 5: Uses WinRM for communication( installed by default in Windows System)

 6: Modules: This controls system resources, packages, etc. they are automated.

 7: Variables: Helps alter how the playbook runs and can be used anywhere in the playbook.
 See this link for more information.

 Ansible Roles: These are unique kinds of playbooks that are fully self-contained with tasks, variables, configuration templates, and other supporting files.
 To run a playbook, run the command below.

 Ansible Installation on Windows OS

-Installing Ansible generally is pretty straight forward but on windows, it is a little bit complicated.
+Installing Ansible generally is pretty straightforward forward but on Windows, it is a little bit complicated.
 If you wish to install Ansible on Windows, follow these steps here “how to install Ansible on Windows with Cygwin“.
 Note: On the control, node needs to have Ansible installed.

 When updates are already applied (Target stage changed) and Ansible is run, Ansible will report that these updates have been applied already (i.e., no state changes made and target system is in the desired state).